Cross Site Scripting (XSS) Attack Types & PreventionVishnu Yash Tripathi

 XSS Cheat Sheets can be very useful for cross-site scripting prevention.
 It is a simple guideline for the developers on how to prevent XSS attacks.
 The rules are very helpful and should not be forgotten while developing the application.
 XSS Cheat Sheets can be found in internet communities such as OWASP (The Open Web Application Security Project).

 While testing, it is highly recommended to evaluate the risks that bring up possible XSS attacks.
 XSS attacks can affect many web applications that seem to be secure as well.
 While performing tests against XSS, it is important to have a good understanding of this attack.
-It is important to choose the appropriate anti xss testing tools and to analyze testing results correctly.
+It is important to choose the appropriate anti-XSS testing tools and to analyze testing results correctly.